 value: quayproxy.qe.devcluster.openshift.com:3128

-4. Create the QuayRegistry in specified namespace:
+4. Create the QuayRegistry in the specified namespace by entering the following command:

 $ oc create -n quay-enterprise -f quayregistry.yaml